 A content manager in an IT company.
-Interested in video and photo editing.
-Like corgis, books and music.
+Interested in video making and photography.
+Now focusing on digital marketing and social media trends.

 Every musician dreams of being seen and heard by an appreciative audience.
 The internet provides outstanding opportunities to get noticed.
 One of the most popular ways is to upload your music video to social networks like Instagram, TikTok, and YouTube.
 The advantage of Instagram is that people can share your clip instantly.
 Although it’s easy to acquire subscribers, it’s also easy to lose your audience.
 One of the key ingredients to success is to make a step-by-step plan for creating and shooting engaging music videos.
 In this article, I will tell you how music videos are made and how to make a music video yourself.
 Let’s go!